cleclegarcin79/MINI_PROJECT_ECOLO_TEAM/starting-kit/README.md

 - modify sample_code_submission to provide a better model

-- zip the contents of sample_code_submission (without the directory, but with metadata), or
+Prepare to submit:

 - download the public_data and run:

 `python ingestion_program/ingestion.py public_data sample_result_submission ingestion_program sample_code_submission`

-then zip the contents of sample_result_submission (without the directory).
+- zip the contents of sample_code_submission (without the directory, but with metadata) and submit to the challenge website.